Nikola-Ver/Video-recording/README.md

 ### Program installation

-To install the program you need to download ImageMagick (<a href="https://imagemagick.org/script/download.php">Download ImageMagick-7.0.10-37-Q16-HDRI-x64-dll.exe</a>).
-Then install the program along the path "C:\Program Files".
+Run the Setup file (Setup.cmd) located in the folder "installation".
+Then install the ImageMagick along the path "C:\Program Files".
 It is important to select all installation options for the program during installation:

 <p align="center">
 <img src="report\img\magick_install.png">